The responsibility rests with patients to contact CANSA for assistance. Read more...

 The “Be with You” pendants can be given to a loved one going through cancer treatment, by a husband or wife, or family to grandparents, or a friend to a friend or partner to partner, so that they know you are thinking of them.
 Due to COVID, loved ones often aren’t able to be with cancer patients when they need it most, and this pendant is a tangible reminder that you are there in heart and mind.
 A percentage from the sale of each pendant will be given to CANSA…Read more

-You are invited to join the National Virtual CANSA Netcare Support Group via Zoom on Saturday, 28 August 2021, 10:00 to 11:15.
-Cancer patients and caregivers welcome.
-Topic: Mindful movement to help combat fatigue and restore wellbeing – Mia Steyn…Read more
+The National Virtual CANSA Netcare Support Group via Zoom took place on Saturday, 28 August 2021, 10:00 to 11:15.
+Topic: Mindful movement to help combat fatigue and restore wellbeing – Mia Steyn – recording available…Read more

 Webinar Recording: Patients and caregivers sharing their viewpoints about overcoming lung cancer…Read more